- Graduate Support

 Too Good for Drugs

-The Mendez Foundation brings “Too Good for Drugs” to Academy Prep’s sixth and seventh grade students each year.
-These quarter-long workshops empower students to meet the challenges of peer-pressure by building confidence and self-efficacy through setting and reaching goals, making healthy decisions, handling conflict, resisting peer pressure, and building healthy relationships.
+The Mendez Foundation brings “Too Good for Drugs” to Academy Prep’s sixth grade students each year.
+These quarter-long classes empower students to meet the challenges of peer-pressure by building confidence and self-efficacy through setting and reaching goals, making healthy decisions, handling conflict, resisting peer pressure, and building healthy relationships.
 Students also learn to identify and manage their emotions and the emotions of others so they can better relate to others and associate with positive peer groups.
 Drug topics are discussed in the context of expectations, peer pressure and influence, and the role of the media.